cojovi/wix_autocall_leads/README.md

 npm run dev
 ```

-The server will start on `http://localhost:3000`
+The server will start on `http://localhost:3000` (exposed url via ngrok | cojovi.ngrok.dev)

 ### 3. Expose with ngrok